samestep/floretta/README.md

 $ floretta square.wat --gradient square double --output double.wasm
 ```

-Finally, if you have a Wasm engine like [Wasmtime][] installed, you can run
+Finally, if you have a Wasm engine like [Wasmtime][] installed, you can use it to run that gradient function in the emitted Wasm binary:

 ```
 $ wasmtime --invoke double double.wasm 3